Web-curl MCP Server

 - Timeout: Set navigation and API request timeouts.

-- Environment Variables: Used for Google Search API integration.
+- Environment Variables: Used for Google Search API integration (used by

 Make a REST API Request